rajvishwakarma1/BharatGPT/README.md

 ## 🚀 Features

-- **Text Generation**: Powered by Google's Gemini API for high-quality responses
-- **Context-Aware**: Maintains conversation context for natural interactions
+- **Government Scheme Explanations**: Get simplified explanations of complex government schemes like PM-KISAN, Ayushman Bharat, MGNREGA, and more
-- **Multi-Language Support**: Supports multiple Indian languages (Hindi, Tamil, Telugu, Bengali, and more)
+- **Multi-Language Support**: Available in Hindi, Tamil, Telugu, Bengali, Marathi, Gujarati, and other Indian languages
-- **Cultural Context**: Understands Indian cultural nuances and references
+- **Eligibility Checker**: Understand if you qualify for specific government benefits and schemes
-- **Easy Integration**: Simple backend API for frontend applications
+- **Document Requirements**: Get clear lists of required documents for applications
-- **Open Source**: Fully extensible and customizable
+- **Application Process**: Step-by-step guidance on how to apply for government schemes
+- **Local Context**: Information tailored to specific states and regions
+- **Real-time Updates**: Access to latest scheme announcements and policy changes
+- **Simplified Language**: Complex government jargon translated into easy-to-understand terms

 ---